 In Phase I, the company is investing Rs.
-5000 crores to set up a 1.3 MTPA single stream 2,200 metric tonnes per day (MTPD) Ammonia plant and 3,850 MTPD Urea plant along with associated offsite and utilities.
+6000 crores (approximately US$ 1.1 billion) to set up a 1.3 MTPA single stream 2,200 metric tonnes per day (MTPD) Ammonia plant and 3,850 MTPD Urea plant along with associated offsite and utilities.
 The plant will use energy efficient and latest technology from industry leaders Kellogg,

 Brown & Root (KBR), USA and Saipem, Italy.

 Matix Fertilisers and Chemicals Ltd. will be one of the world's largest single stream plants and the first with a feedstock supply made entirely of coal bed methane (CBM) gas.
 This will be sourced from the Raniganj block, near Panagarh in West Bengal.

 The world-class plant is being developed with strategic international partners providing technology, basic & detailed engineering, procurement, construction and commissioning support.

 This first-of-its-kind complex will be close to all the key markets in Eastern India.
 Matix Fertilisers and Chemicals will be supported by a strong dealer network and optimised transportation and distribution systems.